OpenAI Scholars Spring 2019: Final Projects

-OpenAI Scholars Class of Spring '19
+OpenAI Scholars Spring 2019

 We've created OpenAI LP, a new "capped-profit" company that allows us to rapidly increase our investments in compute and talent while including checks and balances to actualize our mission.